 “Exhorting” means to encourage or appeal.
-Peter exhorted the believers throughout this epistle to live under “the true grace of God.”
+Peter encouraged the believers throughout this epistle to live under “the true grace of God” during adversity.

-“Testifying” means to bear witness.
-To give testimony is to provide the strongest assurance to them that the purpose of this letter was the true grace of God.
+“Testifying” denotes to bear witness.
+To give testimony is to provide the most vital assurance to his readers that the purpose of this letter was “the true grace of God.”

 that this is the true grace of God

 All of Peter’s exhorting and testifying in First Peter revolved around “the true grace of God.”
 Every command and every testimony must center on grace.
 The “true grace of God” is the operating principle of the entire epistle of First Peter.
-The child of God can withstand persecution if he or she stands in the grace of God (1:13; 4:10; 5:10).
+The child of God can withstand persecution if they stand in the grace of God (1 Pe 1:13; 4:10; 5:10).

 Are we conscious that it is Jesus who bestows upon us the power to live the Christian life?
-We have a right to live in God’s power not because of who and what we are but because of who and what Jesus is and did.
+We have the right to live in God’s power, not because of who and what we are, but because of who and what Jesus was and did.
 God delivers us by his sovereign unadulterated grace.
-He asks no work, no merit, nor effort on our part.
+He asks for no work, no merit, nor effort on our part.
 He does not save us nor empower us by Christ plus anything but by Christ plus nothing.
 It is not Christ plus our religion or Christ plus anything.
-It is Christ plus nothing that equals salvation.
+It is Christ plus nothing that equals salvation or even sanctification.

-Jesus does it all.
-He suffered all that needs to be suffered for our sins.
+Jesus did it all.
+He suffered all that needed to be sustained for our sins.
 No effort of our own can save or sustain us.
-Whether it is becoming a Christian or growing as a Christian, it is by grace (2 Peter 3:18).
+Whether becoming a Christian or growing as a Christian, it is all by grace (2 Peter 3:18).